Roahhh/main/docs/UserGuide.md

 **Step 1 - Get some help**

 Feeling lost or clueless?
-To see a summary of Agendum commands, use the keyboard shortcut <kbd>F5</kbd> or type **`help`** to bring up the help screen as shown below.
+To see a summary of Agendum commands, use the keyboard shortcut <kbd>F5</kbd> to bring up the help screen as shown below.
+Press <kbd>ESC</kbd> to close the window when done.

 **Step 2 - Add a task**

 Perhaps, you can start by adding a task to your empty Agendum to-do list.
 For example, you might remember you have to return your library books.
 Type the following line in the command box:
 `> add return library books`
 Since you did not specify a time to return the books, Agendum will add this task to the **Do It Anytime** panel.
 The task *return library books* has a ID *1* now.

 **Step 3 - Update your task (if needed)**

 You might change your mind and want to update the details of the task.
 For example, you might only want to return a single book "Animal Farm" instead.
 Type the following line in the command box:
 `> rename 1 return "Animal Farm"`
 Agendum will promptly update the changes.
 What if you suddenly discover the book is due within a week?
 You will want to return "Animal Farm" by Friday night.
 To (re)schedule the task, type the following command:
 `> schedule 1 by friday 8pm`
 Since you will have to return your books by a specific time, Agendum will move this task to the **Do It Soon** panel.

 **Step 4 - Mark a task as completed**

 With the help of Agendum, you remembered to return "Animal Farm" punctually on Friday.
 Celebrate by marking the task as completed.
 Type the following line in the command box:
 `> mark 1`
 Agendum will move the task _return "Animal Farm"_ to the **Done** panel.

 **Step 5 - Good to go**